apache/nifi/nifi-site/README.md

 ### src/pages/html

 Contains pages that are written in HTML.
-If page being added/edited is written is HTML it resides here.
+Any new HTML based content should reside here.

 ### src/pages/markdown

 Contains pages that are written in Markdown.
-If the page being added/edited is written in Markdown it resides here.
+Any new Markdown based content should reside here.

 ## Application Style Properties